CharithaPalikala/blog-website/README.md

-# Wander & Wellness 🌍✨
+# Wander & Wellness 🌿🌍

-**Wander & Wellness** is a visually rich and responsive multi-page blog website focused on travel, food, wellness, adventure, minimalism, and self-care.
-Each section is crafted with a unique layout, aesthetic design, and user interaction in mind.
-The website combines clean HTML, CSS, Bootstrap, and subtle JavaScript enhancements for a modern user experience.
+**Wander & Wellness** is a creative, multi-page blog website that blends travel inspiration with lifestyle content focused on mindfulness, minimalism, self-care, food, and adventure.

+It’s designed with a calming aesthetic, smooth layout, and interactive features to offer visitors a peaceful and informative browsing experience.
+Each section has its own identity yet maintains a cohesive design across the website.

 ---

-## 📁 Folder Structure

-wander-wellness/
-├── index.html
-├── travel.html
-├── food.html
-├── wellness.html
-├── adventure.html
-├── minimalism.html
-├── selfcare.html
-├── subscribe.html
-├── signup.html
-├── styles/
-│ └── styles.css
-├── scripts/
-│ ├── travel.js
-│ ├── food.js
-│ ├── wellness.js
-│ ├── adventure.js
-│ ├── minimalism.js
-│ └── selfcare.js
-├── images/
-│ └── [all image assets]
-└── README.md

-yaml
-Copy
-Edit
+## ✨ What This Project Includes

+- **Homepage**: Highlights featured articles and quick links to major topics.
+- **Travel**: Offers destination guides, hidden getaways, and travel tips.
+- **Food**: Features healthy, simple, and visually appealing recipes.
+- **Wellness**: Shares mindfulness practices and daily wellness tips.
+- **Adventure**: Encourages exploring the outdoors and trying new things.
+- **Minimalism**: Guides readers toward intentional, clutter-free living.
+- **Self-Care**: Promotes mental well-being through routines and self-reflection.
+- **React Wellness Tip Widget**: A subtle horizontal tip displayed on the homepage using React (via CDN).
+- **Responsive Design**: Works beautifully on desktop, tablet, and mobile.

 ---

-## ✨ Features

-- 💫 **Responsive layout** built with custom CSS and Bootstrap 5.
-- 🧭 **Multi-section navigation** with links to Travel, Food, Wellness, Adventure, Minimalism, and Self-Care.
-- 🖼️ **Visually rich cards** for recipes, destinations, and wellness tips.
-- 💡 **"Read More" toggle buttons** powered by vanilla JS for extra content visibility.
-- 🧘‍♀️ **ReactJS mini wellness tip** integrated subtly on the homepage.
-- 📱 **Mobile-friendly design** with media queries.
+## 🔧 How to Use

+1. Download or clone the repository to your local machine.
+2. Open `index.html` in your browser to explore the homepage.
+3. Use the navbar to visit all the individual topic pages.
+4. Each section contains cards with engaging images and content.
+5. JavaScript files add interactive behavior like "Read More" buttons.

+> ⚠️ No installation required.
+Everything runs directly in the browser.
+Just open with any modern browser (Chrome, Firefox, Edge, etc.).

 ---

-## 🚀 How to Run the Project

-1. **Clone or Download** the repository.
-2. Open `index.html` in your web browser (double-click or right-click > open with).
-3. Navigate through the pages using the top navigation bar.

-> ✅ No backend or server required.
-This is a fully static site.
+## 📸 Visual Style

+- Soft gradients and pastel color themes.
+- Consistent rounded card layouts for posts.
+- Clean fonts and minimal distractions.
+- Fluid responsiveness for all screen sizes.

 ---

-## 📌 Technologies Used
+## ✅ Built With

-- HTML5 & CSS3
+- HTML5 + CSS3
 - Bootstrap 5
-- JavaScript (vanilla)
+- JavaScript (ES6)
-- ReactJS (CDN-based single component)
-- Responsive Design Principles
+- ReactJS (for a subtle embedded component using CDN)

 ---

-## 🖼️ Image Credits
+## 🖼️ Image Guidelines

-Images used are placeholders; please replace with royalty-free or your own images in the `/images` folder.
+All placeholder images are for demo purposes.
+Replace them in the `images/` folder with your own royalty-free or licensed visuals.

 ---

+## 💡 Idea Behind the Project

+The goal of Wander & Wellness is to merge two modern needs: **exploration** and **self-care**.
+Whether you're planning your next trip or trying to build healthier routines, this blog is a peaceful space to feel inspired.

+---

+## 👩‍💻 Author

+**Charitha**
+Created for personal learning, creativity, and to share positive vibes through web design. ✨

+---

 ## 📄 License

-This project is for educational and portfolio use.
-Contact the author for commercial use permissions.
+This project is open for learning and personal portfolio use.
+Reach out for reuse in commercial or public platforms.